 The development of a brand new campus at the University of York has seen the creation of a state-of-the-art sports village.

 The £9 million York Sport Village project has been jointly funded by the University and the City of York Council, with support from Sport England.
-As part of a master plan for the University’s Heslington East campus, the village boasts a competition-standard eight-lane 25-metre pool and a training pool.
+As part of a master plan for the University’s Heslington East campus, the village will boast a competition-standard eight-lane 25-metre pool and a training pool.

-Further facilities include a 120-station fitness suite; three studios for dance, spin and aerobics; a full-sized 3G Astroturf pitch and three further five-a-side pitches.
-All of the facilities are available for use by students, staff and the public since the centre’s phased opening on Friday 31st August.
+Further facilities will include a 120-station fitness suite; three studios for dance, spin and aerobics; a full-sized 3G Astroturf pitch and three further five-a-side pitches.
+All of the facilities will be available for use by students, staff and the public.

 Main contractor for the project is Sir Robert McAlpine and the architect is Space Architects.